 Did you know that your hair’s natural oils are one of the best things for it?
 Unlike conditioners from a bottle, this natural conditioner is perfectly suited to your hair.
-Brushing with firm strokes helps move the oils down the scalp towards the ends of your hair where the strand is naturally dryer and more worn out.
+Brushing with firm strokes helps move the oils from the scalp toward the ends of your hair where the strands are naturally dryer and more worn out.
 A boar bristle brush is excellent for this.

 It Detangles and Volumizes

-If you’re like most people you probably part your hair in the same place every day.
+If you’re like most people, you probably part your hair in the same place every day.
 Over time, this can cause the hair follicle to lay at a certain angle.
-When the follicle lays close to your scalp this causes you to lose volume.
+When the follicle lays close to your scalp, it can cause you to lose volume.
 By tipping your head over and brushing with long strokes in a different direction than you usually part it, you force the follicle into a different position and keep it from laying flat against your head.

 It Stimulates Your Scalp

 It's a good idea to give your hairbrush a good cleaning every few weeks.
-For a brush with natural fibers, carefully remove the hair with a regular toothed comb, rinse thoroughly with warm water, give it a good shake and let it air dry.
-For a brush with synthetic bristles, you can be slightly more aggressive as you clean your brush.
+For a brush with natural fibers, carefully remove the hair with a regular toothed comb, rinse thoroughly with warm water, give it a good shake and let it air-dry.
+For a brush with synthetic bristles, you can be slightly more aggressive during cleaning.
 First, remove all the hair, then combine warm water with about a teaspoon of shampoo in a dish.
-Soak your brush for a few hours or overnight then, rinse and air dry.
+Soak your brush for a few hours or overnight, then rinse and air-dry.

 3. Wash Your Hair Less Frequently

-It’s only been within the last few generations that we became daily shampooers.
+Only during the last few generations have we become daily shampooers.
 People used to shampoo only once a week.
-While showering more often than once a week is definitely a good idea, invest in a good shower cap and your hair will thank you.
+While showering more often than once a week is definitely a good idea, consider investing in a good shower cap—your hair will thank you.
 There are two big reasons to shampoo less frequently:

 Your Scalp Will Produce Oil as Fast as You Remove It

 If you want to keep your hair strong and growing, don’t lather up every day.
-Let those sebaceous glands do their job uninterrupted for a couple days.
-You will find that as you stretch the days between washes your hair will become less greasy and more shiny and manageable.
+Let those sebaceous glands do their job uninterrupted for a couple of days.
+You will find that as you stretch the days between washes, your hair will become less greasy and more shiny and manageable.

 The Less You Wash, The Less You Have To Style

 In an ideal world, we’d all be letting our hair air-dry and never using a curling iron, but that's just not realistic.
-If you can’t avoid hot tools all together, minimizing their use will maximize the health of your hair.
-This is because when you use a blow dryer, you fluff up the cuticle of the hair.
-This can cause it too look frizzy and it also opens up the cuticle to all sorts of environmental contaminants.
-(Yes, smog, exhaust and smoke are bad for your hair.)
-By limiting yourself to one or two blow drying sessions a week, you keep the cuticle of your hair in its strongest position, closed, and much more impervious to breakage.
+If you can’t avoid hot tools altogether, minimizing their use will maximize the health of your hair.
+This is because when you use a blow dryer, you fluff up the cuticle of your hair.
+This can cause it to look frizzy, and it also opens up the cuticle to all sorts of environmental contaminants.
+(Yes, smog, exhaust, and smoke are bad for your hair.)
+By limiting yourself to one or two blow-drying sessions per week, you keep the cuticle of your hair in its strongest position, closed, and much more impervious to breakage.